Matthew 25: 35. “For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me.”

 Around 1950, “The Frazier Inn” hosted crews of migrant construction workers who had been hired to build a new Montevideo High School at the foot of the Massanutten Mountain (which my mom and I both attended).
 I’m not sure how much longer “The Frazier Inn” operated after the new school opened and the four Frazier siblings had grown to adulthood, but I know that the work was hard for my mom: cooking breakfasts, packing lunches, fixing dinners, cleaning rooms, and changing sheets on top of her daily farm chores.
 But she also spoke fondly of friendships made among favorite guests.

 Knowing my grandparents, the worker guests would have been expected to comply with certain house rules: no alcohol, tobacco, cursing, or unruly behavior.
 Being a Yankees fan might have gotten you a nicer room.
-As Granddaddy led grace before meals in his mouth-full-of-marbles mumbling style, “Kind heavenly father, bless this food to the nourishment of our bodies….and when our mortal life is done, take us home at last to be with thee,” all heads were bowed, regardless of your faith tradition.
+As Granddaddy led grace before meals in his mouth-full-of-marbles mumbling style, “Kind heavenly father, thank thee for another meal thou hast given us.
+Bless this food to the good of our mortal bodies.
+Pardon us our many mistakes, and when when done here on this earth, take us home with thee at last,” all heads were bowed, regardless of your faith tradition.

 When Jesus was describing the coming Kingdom of God to his disciples, he used language that would have resonated with listeners whose ancestors were themselves enslaved in Egypt and held captive in Babylon.
 He said: “I was a stranger and you welcomed me.”
 Not “I was a stranger and you used me as a pawn to poke your political enemies in the eye and score points with your supporters.”
 Nor “I was a stranger and you tricked me and sent me under false pretenses to an unknown place.”
 Jesus concludes that conversation with them by saying, “Truly I tell you, just as you did not do it to one of the least of these, you did not do it to me.”